tomas-bustamante-h/Banco_Central/Mergers_Acquisitions/raw/README.md

 - annual_par_maturity_10.csv: Annual average yield from British Government Securities, 10 year Nominal Par Yield, from 1963 to 2023, daily.
 (Bank Of England)
 - baserate.xls: Official Bank Rate (Interest Rate) History Data from 1964, Daily (Bank Of England)
 - am.xlsx: Mergers and acquisitions involving UK companies time series, from 1969 to 2022, Quarterly and Annualy (Office for Narional Statistics)
+- diop.xlsx: Index of Production, from 1948 to 2022